telness/code-test/README.md

 ## Overview

+Hello there!
+Thanks again for your interest in joining our development team and congrats to moving forward in our recruitment process.

 This test assesses your ability to develop a full-stack web application.
-Your task is to create a web page, similar to a feature on Telness, focused on listing and searching for phone numbers.
+Your task is to create a web page, similar to a feature in Telness Tech's platform, focused on listing and searching for phone numbers.
 This challenge involves both frontend and backend development, including database interactions.

 ## Task Description